Updated May 30, 2023

 - Performance concerning JDK 13.

-While we are working with large applications with database connectivity we use some database connectivity APIs some of them are database-specific or platform-specific.
-To overcome these drawbacks we use a hibernate framework is used because the hibernate code is not database-specific.
+While working with large applications with database connectivity, we use some database connectivity APIs, some of which are database-specific or platform-specific.
+We use a hibernate framework to overcome these drawbacks because the hibernate code is not database-specific.
 With a basic knowledge of SQL, the programmer can write a Hibernate code.
 Using a Hibernate framework increases the overall performance of data manipulation.

 This is a guide to Hibernate Versions.
-Here we discuss the Introduction and top 6 Hibernate Versions along with its different features in detail.
+Here we discuss the introduction and top 6 hibernate versions along with their features in detail.
 You may also look at the following articles to learn more –